Women who broke barriers throughout military history

 1943: Lt.
 Elsie S. Ott

 Lt.
-Elsie S. Ott was assigned as flight nurse to bring five very ill patients from India to Washington D.C. during World War II in what was the first intercontinental aeromedical evacuation.
+Elsie S. Ott was assigned as a flight nurse to bring five very ill patients from India to Washington D.C. during World War II in what was the first intercontinental aeromedical evacuation.
 At the time, Ott had never flown in an airplane and was without any evacuation training.
 Ott successfully brought home the patients, and in so doing earned the distinction of being the first woman in U.S. history to receive the Air Medal.

 1948: Esther Blake